shuhaowu/shuhaowu.github.com/pages/cv.md

   </div>
   <div class="large-8 columns">
     <p>Team captain and lead programmer</p>
-    <p>Lead a team that developed a robot that competed in the FIRST Robotics Competition.
+    <p>Lead a team that developed a robot to compete in the FIRST Robotics Competition.
 Team was ranked top 30% in the world.</p>
-    <p>Responsible for designing and implementing the software and the electrical system of the robot.</p>
+    <p>Personally responsible for designing and implementing the software and the electrical system of the robot.</p>
     <p><a href="https://github.com/FRCTeam4069/RobotCode2012">Robot Code</a>
         &#8226;
         <a href="https://github.com/FRCTeam4069">Github</a></p>